intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

        XSDT, FACP, DSDT, FACS, APIC, and SVKL.
 Note that a presence of a minimal ACPI table configuration does not by itself guarantee the overall security hardening of ACPI subsystem in the TD guest kernel.
-The known limitations on ACPI hardening are described in section 7 of :ref:`security-spec`.
+The known limitations on ACPI hardening are described in :ref:`sec-acpi-tables`.
    * - KVM CPUID allow list and KVM hypercalls
      - KVM supports a set of hypercalls that a TD guest kernel can request a VMM to perform.
 On x86, this set is defined by a set of exposed CPUID bits.
 Some of the hypercalls can result in untrusted data being passed from a VMM KVM) to the guest kernel.
 To limit this attack vector, the implemented KVM CPUID allow list restricts the available KVM CPUID bits to a small predefined allow list.
-More information can be found in sections 3.6 and 3.7 of :ref:`security-spec`.
+More information can be found in :ref:`sec-kvm-hypercalls` and :ref:`sec-kvm-cpuid`.

 Explicitly disabled functionality
 ---------------------------------